edunford/tidysynth/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />

-Note that the `plot_placebos()` function automatically prunes placebo synthetic controls that poorly fit and throw off the scale when plotting the placebos.
+Note that the `plot_placebos()` function automatically prunes any placebos that poorly fit the data in the pre-intervention period.
+The reason is for this is purely visual: those units tend to throw off the scale when plotting the placebos.
 To prune, the function looks at the pre-intervention period mean squared prediction error (MSPE) (i.e. a metric that reflects how well the synthetic control maps to the observed outcome time series).
-If a placebo control has a MSPE that is two times beyond the target case, then it’s dropped.
-To turn off this behavior, set `prune = FALSE`.
+If a placebo control has a MSPE that is two times beyond the target case (e.g. “California”), then it’s dropped.
+To turn off this behavior, set `prune =
+FALSE`.

 ``` r